First, there was the wild conclusion to the Michigan v Michigan State game. (As you may know, I’m an MSU alum and was pretty pleased about this)

 Yeah, the kicker probably should have fallen on the ball instead of trying to handle it, but hindsight is 20:20 and it was a broken play once the snap was mishandled.
 So that one may not illustrate my point as clearly here, but as an MSU fan, I felt like I needed to mention it.
 It’s the Colt’s fake punt play that really baffles me.
 They were trying to trick the defense.
 The coach even said so after the game.

 They had a play designed to move some players around, and the whole goal of the play was to catch the defense unprepared, perhaps to lure them into some sort of penalty, and generally cause confusion which they could then exploit.

-But as players shuffled around and then settled into their spots, it became clear (to most people anyways) that this play wasn’t going to workout very well.
+But as players shuffled around and then settled into their spots, it became clear (to most people anyway) that this play wasn’t going to work out very well.

 In fact, it looked like it would certainly be a loss of yardage as the Colts were now set to snap the ball to a seemingly undefended player.
 They stood for a few seconds…and then they snapped the ball anyway.

 And sure enough, they were sacked for a loss of yards and gave the ball to the Patriots with excellent field position.